inferno-framework/inferno-core/docs/deployment/input-presets.md

 }
 ```

-In the example above, if the `REFERENCE_SERVER_HOST` environmont variable were
+In the example above, if the `REFERENCE_SERVER_HOST` environment variable were
 set to `http://example.com`, then that input would have a value of
 `"http://example.com/reference-server/r4"`.